hyperledger/fabric/docs/source/couchdb_tutorial.rst

             \"ddoc\":\"indexOwnerDoc\",
             \"type\":\"json\"}" http://hostname:port/mychannel_marbles/_index

-.. note:: If you are using BYFN configured with CouchDB, replace hostname:port
+.. note:: If you are using the test network configured with CouchDB, replace
-	  with ``localhost:5984``.
+    hostname:port with ``localhost:5984``.

 .. _cdb-delete-index: